 It really is hard to stay mad with good food and for that, I’ll need my gas stove.
 World peace, after all, may depend on it.

 P.S. – As the famous cookies already have the Senate seal of approval, I think they have a real chance of working in both houses, both sides of the aisle.
-When one son interned in D.C. through Hillsdale College this spring, Mother carried a Tupperware box of cookies in for the senator’s staff.
+When one son interned in D.C. through Hillsdale College last spring, Mother carried a Tupperware box of cookies in for the senator’s staff.
 Who promptly nuked the whole kablooie into crumbs.
-This is the box came back.
+This is the box that came back.
 See what I mean?